 Step 3: Flip your page over and grab the little triangle tail, bring it up to the bottom of the magazine page.
 Crease and tuck it into the pocket created by your double-folded triangle.

 It will look like this on the bottom

 Tips: Do step 1 for every page, then step 2 for every page, then finish with step 3.
 Also, if you have a thick catalog, break the spine by bending back and forth a few times before you begin.
 To add sparkle, apply a thin coat of spray adhesive to the tree and sprinkle with glitter.
 You could also use spray paint, but I think the catalogs are colorful enough as is.
 Let dry overnight, and top with a star.
 (I found mini toppers at The Dollar Tree).

 There you have it!
-A fun easy, inexpensive craft from what was once going in the garbage.
+A fun, easy, inexpensive craft made from what was once going in the garbage.
 Ta-Da!

 These would make a nice gift for a book lover, or to go with a magazine subscription, or someone who just appreciates crafty things.
 I like to put a few on my bookshelf when I’m not using them at a show.
-I encourage you to make your own, but if you don’t have many catalogs or magazines of your own, I have my kits for sale that includes a catalog, instructions, and a star topper, all neatly packaged and ready to give as a fun gift!
-Just send me an email, and I can hook you up!
+I encourage you to make your own, but if you don’t have many catalogs or magazines of your own, I have my kits for sale for $6 that includes a catalog, printed instructions, and a star topper – all neatly packaged and ready to give as a fun gift!